 When you’re injured in a car accident in Tampa, the aftermath can feel overwhelming.
 Between mounting medical bills, lost wages, and physical pain, you need a Tampa car accident lawyer who will protect your interests.
-At Jurewitz Law Group Injury & Accident Lawyers, our dedicated attorneys understand the challenges accident victims face in Hillsborough County.
+At Jurewitz Law Group Injury & Accident Lawyers, our attorneys understand the challenges accident victims face in Hillsborough County.
+We have extensive experience representing clients throughout the Tampa Bay area.
 We work hard to pursue compensation for our clients so they can focus on recovery.

 Car accidents happen every day on Tampa’s busy roadways.
-Interstate 275, Interstate 4, and major streets like Dale Mabry Highway see countless collisions.
+Interstate 275, Interstate 4, and major streets like Dale Mabry Highway see many collisions.
 Some accidents result in minor injuries, while others cause life-altering damage.
-Regardless of the severity, you deserve legal representation that protects your interests and holds negligent drivers accountable.
+Our firm has extensive experience handling Tampa auto accident cases and pursuing fair compensation for injury victims.
+Regardless of the severity, it is important to hire an experienced attorney who will protect your interests and help hold negligent drivers accountable.

 Why Choose Jurewitz Law Group Injury & Accident Lawyers for Your Tampa Car Accident Case